Semi-Cosimplicial Hilbert Spaces with Isometric Coface Operators: Introduction

 As mentioned above, in \cite{EGK17} we have been mainly interested in SCOs in the category of (non-commutative) probability spaces and we are led to some deep questions, for example if there is always a representation of the braid group in the background (framed as braidability in \cite{GK09}).
 To make some progress about such questions we decided to investigate SCOs in a category which is easier but closely related to the category of (non-commutative) probability spaces, namely the category of Hilbert spaces.
 For example by applying the GNS-construction we can go from the former to the latter.
 From this motivation it is natural to use isometries as morphisms of Hilbert spaces.
 Another wider choice would have been contractions as morphisms.
 But it turned out that the more rigid choice of isometries leads to a very rich and interesting structure worth to consider on its own.
 This is what we want to do in this paper.
 It is impossible in a single paper to follow all the threads to their ends.
 So the philosophy is to establish in each section some basic direction and some results about it and to end with open questions and perspectives.
 Let us give short summaries of these topics.

-In Section 2 we define SCOs in the category of Hilbert spaces (called SCHs), as motivated above, and establish some basic properties.
+In Section 2 we define semi-cosimplical Hilbert spaces (SCHs) to be augmented SCOs in the category of Hilbert spaces with isometries, as motivated above, and establish some basic properties.
 We introduce partial shifts.
 A main result is the toy de Finetti theorem connecting saturatedness of the SCH with a shift property of the partial shifts.

 In Section 3 we look at the cohomology of SCHs.
 A basic observation is that the cohomology of a saturated SCH is always trivial.

 In Section 4 we establish a way to write partial shifts in a Hessenberg form which allows us to study how they can be obtained from unitary representations of the infinite braid group $\Bset_\infty$.
 This leads to the definition of braided SCHs.